chrismpettyjohn/instinct-revised/docs/docs/Libraries/Web/Getting Started.md

 Instinct makes heavy usage of [React Context](https://reactjs.org/docs/context.html).
 For those of you unfamiliar to React, context is a way of sharing objects across different components at different levels easier.

+Instinct utilizes Context as a means of making state globally accessible such as user sessions, theme settings and more.

 ### Components
 Another principle of React is  [Component Based Architecture](https://reactjs.org/docs/components-and-props.html).
 By utilizing components, we can reuse bits of logic and design instead of needing to reinvent the wheel.
 Furthermore, it makes fixing bugs and adding features